 As with many of the hotels offering cruise parking, this place is located near the airport.
 That makes it especially convenient if you are flying into Seattle for your cruise.
 The DoubleTree is a nicer hotel, so expect to pay a little more to stay here. the “Park N Cruise” package offers parking for up to 8 nights and transportation roundtrip from the hotel to the cruise port.
 Read reviews here.

 Like its DoubleTree cousin, this hotel is a little nicer and a perfect stop-off for those flying into Seattle.
 Rooms run about $200 a night for the parking package, but keep in mind you will have to find your own transportation to the Seattle cruise terminal.
 The “Park, Stay & Go” package offers up to 8 nights of parking at the hotel during your cruise.
 Read reviews here.

 A cheaper option to stay near the airport, this hotel provides a room and up to 7 days parking for about $140 depending on when you cruise.
 Normal rates are $95, so you are essentially paying $45 to park.
 Look for the “7 Day Sleep and Fly” package.
 Additional parking days are $10 each.
 Read reviews here.

 At first glance, Sutton Suites’ cruise deal doesn’t seem to be the greatest.
-While a normal hotel room runs about $70 a night, the parking package is about $180.
-So you are paying $110 to park.
-However, this deal also offers a trip back and forth from the port, which would cost up to $120 if you took a taxi.
+While a normal hotel room runs about $105 a night, the parking package is about $230.
+So you are paying $125 to park.
+However, the “Park Sleep Cruise” package offers 7 days of parking plus a shuttle roundtrip between the hotel and the cruise port.
 Good option for budget cruisers.
 Read reviews here.

 Have you stayed in a hotel in the Seattle area with free cruise parking?
 Let us know in the comments below!